tidymodels/recipes/tests/testthat/_snaps/sample.md

       iris_rec %>% step_sample(size = -1)
     Condition
       Error in `step_sample()`:
-      ! `size` should be a positive number or NULL.
+      ! `size` must be a number larger than or equal to 0 or `NULL`, not the number -1.

 ---